“No one has the intention to build a table…”

 A striking fact about human cognition is that we like to process quantitative information in graphic form.

 Pinker, S.: “A theory of graph comprehension”; In R. Freedle (Ed.)
 Artificial intelligence and the future of testing, (pp. 73–126).

 Therefore, aggregated information in dashboards should be represented as charts in the first step, in order to identify patterns and correlations faster.
 For that our component graphomate charts is the first choice.
 In the next step only it is recommandable to navigate into the detailed information that are shown in tabular form.
 The navigation/interactivity can be easily implemented using the scripting language of Design Studio.

 Would you like to test our graphomate tables add-on for Design Studio?
-Please give us your contact details contact details and get a trial version.
+Please give us your contact details and get a trial version.